ks961/-d3vtool-hooks/README.md

 - **useComputeHub**
   - Computes a derived state from a shared state hub using a custom compute function.

+- **useStoredHub**
+  - `useStoredHub` is a custom hook that synchronizes a shared state hub with persistent storage across tabs and pages.

 ## Installation

 You can install the package using npm or yarn: